paralevel/useful-disk-access-for-terminal/README.md

 Retry the `defaults` command

-The effect is permanent for that specific directory and the specific current user account
+The effect is permanent for that specific directory and the specific user account